wp-plugins/wordpress-form-manager/readme.txt

 Subtitles and notes can also be added to the form in any location.

 = Publishing a Form =
 Forms are placed within posts or pages.
-Look for the Form Manager button in your post editor towards the right.
+Look for the Form Manager button in your post editor towards the right (Thanks to [Andrea Bersi](http://www.andreabersi.com).

 You can also type in shortcodes yourself.
 For example, if your form's slug is 'form-1', put the following within a post or page: